On this page

-- Your business has to make at least 500 people redundant within a four-month period, or there must be 500 redundancies in your sector over a nine-month period in one province or two adjoining provinces.
+- Your company has to make at least 200 people redundant within a 4-month period.
+Or, there must be 200 redundancies in your sector over a 9-month period in 1 or 2 adjoining provinces;

 How to apply?

-If your company is based in the Netherlands, you can apply for the European Globalisation Fund subsidy to the Dutch Agency for Social Affairs and Employment (Uitvoering van Beleid).
-If your company is based in another EU Member State, check the European Commission's website to find your national EGF contact point.
+Is your company based in the Netherlands?
+You can apply for the European Globalisation Fund subsidy (in Dutch) to the Dutch Ministry for Social Affairs and Employment's Implementation of Policy (Uitvoering van Beleid).
+Is your company based in another EU Member State?
+Check the European Commission's website to find your national EGF contact point.